THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

-- Make sure that your eggs and butter are at room temperature, because this will make them easier to mix into the batter.
+- Ensure that your eggs and butter are at room temperature because this will make them easier to mix into the batter.
 Also, this will make it less likely for the batter to become over-mixed.

 - Use freshly grated carrots in this recipe, not the pre-shredded variety from the grocery store (the shred is too large for these whoopie pies).

 - If you don’t want lumpy frosting, make sure the cream cheese and butter are at room temperature.
 Additionally, make sure you’ve sifted the powdered sugar.